kowalczyk-krzysztof/JapaneseVocabQuiz/README.md

-# An educational game to test your Japanese vocabulary
+# Educational game to test your Japanese vocabulary

 ⚠️This was an early project of mine and it could use refactors (for example, non-optimal Redux usage).
 Some refactors are already being implemented on dev branch⚠️